-Born in Lubbock Texas in 1962, Mcdonald is a country music singer
+Born in Lubbock Texas February 6,1962, McDonald is a country music singer

 and songwriter. he was the lead singer of the group Lonestar, which